b45ch1/algopy/documentation/sphinx/index.rst

 -------------------
 If you have any questions or suggestions please use the mailing list http://groups.google.com/group/algopy?msg=new&lnk=gcis or alternatively write me an email(sebastian.walter@gmail.com).
 This will make it much easier for me to provide code/documentation that is easy to understand.
-Of course, you are also welcome to contribute code and bugfixes.
-For instance, an nice addition would be a set of high-level functions that make it easier for new users to compute the gradient, Jacobian, Jacobian-vector, vector-Jacobian, Hessian, Hessian-vector.
+Of course, you are also welcome to contribute code, bugfixes, examples, success stories ;), ...

 Installation and Upgrade:
 -------------------------